timmywimmy95/timmywimmy95/README.md

 * Wordle Game: Building a captivating word puzzle game with HTML, CSS, and JavaScript.

 * Vehicle Fleet Management Web App: Developing a fleet management solution with NextJS, Tailwind, React, and MySQL.

+## Current Interests

+In addition to web development, I've also been exploring mobile development.
+The prospect of creating apps that can run on millions of devices and make people's lives easier is truly captivating.
+Stay tuned for the first mobile project on my repository!

 ## Contact Me